 To be eligible for a rebate, participants must meet the following requirements:

-- Registered owner of property within the Comox Valley Regional District (including all municipal and electoral areas) (application must be supported by the registered property owner).
+- Reside on a property within the Comox Valley Regional District (including all municipal and electoral areas) (application must be supported by the registered property owner).

-- The old wood stove is removed, decommissioned and recycled (ie. it cannot be re-used in a workshop or garage).
+- The wood-burning appliance must be removed, decommissioned and recycled (i.e. it cannot be re-used in a workshop or garage).